kishansudani/super_node/README.md

 ### To Do:
 - Store everything into DB
 - Check ping response from follower node that it's his turn to ping the super node or not, if not increase ban count.
+- Banned node can only allowed to join the system again after particular time.
+- Create proper reward system and use case for reward system.
 - Add validator node structor
-    - when user send data it forwards to the super node, super node will send data to validator node in sequnace/
+    - when user send data to the any node it forwards to the super node, super node will send data to validator node in sequnace.
+    - User can not directly send data to the super node.
-    - validator will sign the data and store it DB
+    - validator will sign the data and store it into the DB
     - Validator then send this signed data to the other validators and follower node
     - Other validator will verify this data and store it
     - Follower node will store the data